appoly/PhotographyKit/README.md

         imageView.image = image
     }

+    func didStartRecordingVideo() {
+        print("Recording started...")
     }

+    func didFinishRecordingVideo(url: URL) {
+        print("Finished recording video to \(url.absoluteString)")
+    }

+    func didFailRecordingVideo(error: Error) {
+        print("Failed recording video to \(url.absoluteString) with error: \(error.localizedDescription)")
+    }

+}
 ```

 Once you have your delegate setup, you can initialize your PhotographyKit object.
-The initializer takes 9 arguments:
+The initializer takes 2 arguments:

 - A view that will be used to display your camera preview
 - The delegate which we declare above.
-- EXIF: An exif data object to add metadata to an image
-- IPTC: An IPTC data object to add metadata to an image
-- GPS: A GPS data object to add metadata to an image
-- Filter: A CIFilter object to add a filter to an image
-- Contrast: A Float representation of the image's contrast ranging from 0-1, default value is 0.5
-- Saturation: A Float representation of the image's saturation ranging from 0-1, default value is 0.5
-- Brightness: A Float representation of the image's brightness ranging from 0-1, default value is 0.5

 ```
 do {
-    camera = try PhotographyKit(view: captureView, delegate: self, exif: nil, iptc: nil, gps: nil, filter: nil) } catch let error {
+    camera = try PhotographyKit(view: captureView, delegate: self) } catch let error {
     showPhotographyKitError(error as?
 PhotographyKitError)
 }
 ```

-Once this is done you can toggle flash, switch cameras, and take photos
+Once this is done you can toggle flash, switch cameras, take photos and record videos
 ```
 try? camera.takePhoto()
+try? camera.startVideoRecording(maxLength: 15)
+camera.endVideoRecording
 try? camera.switchCamera()
 try? camera.toggleFlash(.auto)
 ```